rickyantowm/os212/links.md

 ## Week 04

-* [Pointers in C](https://www.tutorialspoint.com/cprogramming/c_pointers.htm) <br> This website give a good about pointers in C. Pointer is a variable whose value is the address of another variable.
+* [Pointers in C](https://www.tutorialspoint.com/cprogramming/c_pointers.htm) <br> This website gives a good about pointers in C. Pointer is a variable whose value is the address of another variable.

+## Week 05

+*[VM in OS](https://www.geeksforgeeks.org/virtual-memory-in-operating-system/) <br> Virtual memory is a feature of an operating system that enables a computer to use the secondary monitor as its main memory.
+This process allows for RAM to be freed up so that a computer can complete the task.

+*[Virtual vs Physical Memory](https://pediaa.com/what-is-the-difference-between-physical-and-virtual-memory/) <br> This website explains the difference between physical and virtual memory.
+Physical memory, the actual RAM that stores the currently executing programs.
+In contrast, virtual memory is used when the computer lacks the RAM to execute a program, the virtual memory transfers data from the RAM to a paging file, so it can frees up space in RAM.